LaKiS-GbR/go-dbase-export/README.md

   -format string
         Format type of the export (json, yaml/yml, toml, csv, xlsx) (default "json") -path string
-        Path to the database file
+        Path to the FoxPro/dBase database  file (DATABASE.DBC) -repository string
+        Path to the repository folder (Used to store the uploaded files) (default "./repository") -run
+        Run the export in cli
 ```